Image generation with Latent Consistency Model and OpenVINO#

 diff = collected_subset_size

-calibration_dataset = lcm_pipeline.unet.data_cache
+calibration_dataset = lcm_pipeline.unet.request.data_cache

 lcm_pipeline.set_progress_bar_config(disable=False)

-lcm_pipeline.unet = original_unet
+lcm_pipeline.unet.request = original_unet

 lcm_pipeline.safety_checker = safety_checker